Deploy to Cloudflare Workers

 Updating your deployment

-To update your deployed MCP server:
+You can update your deployed MCP server as follows:

-- Make changes to your OpenAPI specification
+Make changes to your OpenAPI document.

-- Regenerate your SDK with
+Regenerate your SDK with the following command:

-speakeasy run
+speakeasy run -

 npx wrangler deploy